 A harem of women is better than one

 However, not everyone agrees with Gavrilet’s model, especially as it assumes that women need help raising their young in the first place.
-Perhaps they were all strong, independent women who didn’t need no man (who run the world?!).
+Perhaps they were all strong, confident women who didn’t need no man (who run the world?!).

 Other researchers have suggested that fidelity evolved when males would mate faithfully with a select harem of women.
 This may have eventually led to pair-bonding.
 This idea could help explain why it’s socially acceptable to be a man-whore but not a man-eater.